How it's done

 Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
 This dashboard provides you with a snapshot of the major costs of conducting business in Edmonton and assistance available to Edmonton businesses.

-Effective July 1, 2015 the general Alberta corporate income tax rate is 12 per cent.
-The Alberta small business income tax rate is 2 per cent for eligible small businesses with income up to $500,000.
+Effective July 1, 2019 the general Alberta corporate income tax rate is 11 percent.
+The Alberta small business income tax rate is 2 percent for eligible small businesses with income up to $500,000.

-The combined federal/provincial corporate income tax rate in the Edmonton Region is 27 per cent for general businesses, 14 per cent for small businesses, and a competitive corporate income tax rate is in place for manufacturers.
-Businesses in the Edmonton Region also benefit from the fact that Alberta has no inventory tax, no machinery and equipment tax and no payroll tax, which are common in many other provinces and U.S. states.
+The combined federal/provincial corporate income tax rate in Edmonton is 26 percent for general businesses, 13 percent for small businesses, and a competitive corporate income tax rate is in place for manufacturers.
+Businesses in Edmonton also benefit from the fact that Alberta has no inventory tax, no machinery and equipment tax and no payroll tax, which are common in many other provinces and U.S. states.

-The Edmonton Region is committed to fostering a strong and diverse workforce that capitalizes on the inherent strengths of the region.
-The Region boasts competitive location-sensitive costs for standardized commercial and industrial operations.
+Edmonton is committed to fostering a strong and diverse workforce that capitalizes its inherent strengths of the region.
+It boasts competitive location-sensitive costs for standardized commercial and industrial operations.

-The Edmonton region benefits from more modest labour rates in many categories when compared to other major Alberta centres, and is even more competitive with other Canadian and U.S. cities.
+Edmonton benefits from more modest labour rates in many categories when compared to other major Alberta centres, and is even more competitive with other Canadian and U.S. cities.

-Consider the Greater Edmonton area’s advantage versus costs in other major centres:
+Consider the Edmonton area’s advantage versus costs in other major centres:

 - Vancouver: 1.1% higher than Edmonton